april 30, 2019

-When labour began I hadn’t packed the bag yet.
+When labor began I hadn’t packed the bag yet.
 I was so excited I forgot half of the things I planned to bring.
-But we packed our camera, clothes for the baby, comfy clothes to me, chargers, my favourite candy, and some other things.
+But we packed our camera, clothes for the baby, comfy clothes for me, chargers, my favorite candy, and some other things.

 You visited our office several times now, Ulf seemed like the most peaceful baby in the world.
 Is this also the way he is at home?
 How do you find yourself in this new situation?

-Ohh, he us such a peaceful baby.
+Ohh, he is such a peaceful baby.
 Now, almost two months in, he is more awake and has started to need a bit more attention, but he is never angry or anything.
-I breastfeed him quite often, approximately every 1,5 hour during the day and every 2-3 hours at night.
+I breastfeed him quite often, approximately every 1,5 hours during the day and every 2-3 hours at night.
 This time around with a newborn I love the whole mom thing.
-I’m so happy in this new situation, I look at all my boys and burst into tears of gratitude (again, hormones speaking:)).
+I’m so happy in this new situation, I look at all my boys and burst into tears of gratitude (again, hormones speaking).